freehuntx/gpn-mazing/PROTOCOL.md

 **Example:** `win|1|20`

 ### lose
-The lose packet is sent by the server to inform the client he lost.
+The lose packet is sent by the server to inform the client they lost.

 **Name:** lose
 **Sender:** Server